apeir-n/voidscripts/README.md

         - then for the body, i use `%K${color1}` to set the bg color to the same as the delim's fg color, and set the fg for the text
         - then, the text is given as the zsh prompt escape code which expands to whatever you're calling, like hostname or time, etc
         - having all of that formatting abstracted into a function makes it so much easier to work with
-    - `prompta` is similar to `prompto` but without the modules separated out using the round delimiters
+    - `prompti` is similar to `prompto` but without the modules separated out using the round delimiters
-    - `prompti` is like `prompta` but with no icons
+    - `prompta` is like `prompta` but with no icons

+`randy`
+- just an xrandr alt monitor shortcut

 `rune`
 - nothing currently, really